barneyme/bpad/readme.txt

 Open bpad.me in web browser and start writing.
 Notes are automatically saved in your browser.

-bPad.me can be used offline after the first use.
+bPad can be used offline after the first use.
 Simply reopen bPad.me to continue working on your notes.

 Press CTRL + O or click ^O to edit a file from your computer.